Stop the Execution of Alan Miller in Alabama

 Execution Petition Image Alan Miller

-Alan Miller was scheduled for execution in Alabama on September 22, 2022 for the 1999 shooting deaths of Lee Holdbrooks, Christopher Scott Yancy and Terry Jarvis.
-They started, but they could not finish - an awful additional torture for everyone involved.
-Alan Miller is still alive.
-Please sign this petition, as Miller will certainly receive a new execution date.
+Alan Miller is scheduled for execution by nitrogen gas asphyxiation (suffocation) in Alabama on September 26, 2024 for the 1999 shooting deaths of Lee Holdbrooks, Christopher Scott Yancy and Terry Jarvis.

 1. Mr. Miller has ineffective assistance of counsel claims at the guilt and penalty phase.